WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ### Making Train/Test Sets

 Lastly, the dataset needs to be split between a training set and a testing set.
 The split between train and test is automatically determined by taking each image in the entire dataset and splitting it randomly as 80% for training and 20% for testing.
 The validation set is taken from the training set, as determined by each component individually.
 Running the following Python code will create the initial split and add the images into two imagesets called `TRAIN_SET` and `TEST_SET`:

+CVS: I assume I can substitute a different procedure for this.
+I'd like to group into occurrences and ensure each occurrence is only in TRAIN or TEST (probably should explicit add VAL)

 ``` python
 ibs.imageset_train_test_split()